Skip to main content

 AxonFlow's existing integration modes -- Gateway Mode, Proxy Mode, and Workflow Control Plane -- are described in Choosing an Integration Mode.
 Decision Mode is a new integration option on a different axis: instead of your application code calling AxonFlow, your existing gateway infrastructure calls AxonFlow.

-Decision Mode is available starting with platform v8.1.0.
+Decision Mode is available starting with platform v8.3.0.
 The Decision API (POST /api/v1/decide) is live at all tiers (Community through Enterprise).
-PEP adapters and Envoy ext_authz integration are planned for a future release.
+Three reference PEP adapters ship as working examples.
+Envoy ext_authz integration is planned for a future release.

 What Decision Mode is